BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk10Lab.md

 You should be able to:

 1. Identify steps in a genomic workflow
-2. Implement steps required to XXX
+2. Implement steps required to map reads and detect variants from NGS data

 ###Readings: